bcarr-applogie/applogie-product/docs/user-personas/README.md

 # Applogie User Personas

-This directory contains detailed user personas for both external customers and internal team members of Applogie.
+This directory contains detailed user personas for both customer users and Applogie team members.
 These personas help us understand the needs, goals, and pain points of our users to inform product development and decision-making.

 ## Structure